Drosophila Vps16A is Required For Trafficking to Lysosomes and Biogensis of Pigment Granules

 Digital USD Citation

 Pulipparacharuvil, Suprabha; Akbar, Mohammed Ali; Ray, Sanchali; Sevrioukov, Evgueny A.; Haberman, Adam; Rohrer, Jack; and Krämer, Helmut, "Drosophila Vps16A is Required For Trafficking to Lysosomes and Biogensis of Pigment Granules" (2005).
-Biology Faculty Publications.
+Biology: Faculty Scholarship.
 10.